cs1302uga/cs1302-styleguide/README.md

 ![Approved for: Spring 2021](https://img.shields.io/badge/Approved%20for-Spring%202021-success)

-This document serves as the complete definition of CSCI 1302's coding standards for Java source code.
-For the purposes of this course, a Java source file is described as being in _valid style_ if and only if it adheres to the rules herein.
-This document not only contains the specific guidelines that must be followed, but also includes editor configuration reccomendations as well information about how to use the `checkstyle` tool to check your code for compliance.

 Make sure you read through this document carefully. **It contains setup instructions for the `checkstyle` program which lets you run your code through an application to check for proper code style.
 It also contains recommended Emacs and Vi configurations